XxCHANDLERxX/notes/sci206/README.md

 Note: Optimal length of an antenna is a quarter of the wavelength.

-Demo: Radio transmitter and receiver cone things pointed at each other.
+*Demo:*: Radio transmitter and receiver cone things pointed at each other.
  - Strong signal when pointed at each other
  - Weak field when farther away
  - Rotated transmitter drops signal in receiver to zero